-EN_VTT - This pin is another threshold-sensitive enable input for the controller.
+This pin is another threshold-sensitive enable input for the controller.
 It's typically connected to VTT output of VTT voltage regulator in the computer mother board.
-When EN_VTT is driven above 0.875V, the ISL6307 is active depending on status of ENLL, the internal POR, and pending fault states.
-Driving EN_VTT below 0.745V will clear all fault states and prime the ISL6307 to soft-start when re-enabled.
+When EN\VTT is driven above 0.875V, the ISL6306 is active depending on status of ENLL, the internal POR, and pending fault states.
+Driving EN\VTT below 0.745V will clear all fault states and prime the ISL6306 to soft-start when re-enabled.

+FS

-FS - Use this pin to set up the desired switching frequency.
+Use this pin to set up the desired switching frequency.
 A resistor, placed from FS to ground will set the switching frequency.
-The relationship between the value of the resistor and the switching frequency will be described by an approximate Equation 40.
+The relationship between the value of the resistor and the switching frequency will be described by an approximate equation.

+SS

-SS - Use this pin to set up the desired start-up oscillator frequency.
+Use this pin to set up the desired start-up oscillator frequency.
 A resistor, placed from SS to ground will set up the soft-start ramp rate.
-The relationship between the value of the resistor and the soft-start ramp up time will be described by an approximate Equation 14.
+The relationship between the value of the resistor and the soft-start ramp-up time will be described by an approximate equation.

-VID7, VID6, VID5, VID4, VID3, VID2, VID1 and VID0 -
+VID7, VID6, VID5, VID4, VID3, VID2, VID1 and VID0

-These are the inputs to the internal DAC that provides the reference voltage for output regulation.
+These are the inputs to the internal DAC that generates the reference voltage for output regulation.
 Connect these pins either to open-drain outputs with or without external pull-up resistors or to active pull-up outputs.
-VID7-VID0 have 40μ A internal pull-up current sources that diminish to zero as the voltage rises above the logic-high level.
-These inputs can be pulled up as high as VCC plus 0.3V.
+All VID pins have 40μA internal pull-up current sources that diminish to zero as the voltage rises above the logic-high level.
+These inputs can be pulled up externally as high as VCC plus 0.3V.

-When a VID code causes a shut-off, the controller needs to be reset before it will start again.
+When an OFF VID code causes shut-down, the controller needs to be reset before it starts again.

+VRSEL

-VRSEL - Use this pin to select Internal VID code. when it is connected to GND, the extended VR10 code is selected.
-When it's floated or pulled to high, the VR11 code is selected.
+Use this pin to select Internal VID code.
+When it is connected to GND, the extended VR10 code is selected.
+When it's floated or pulled to high, VR11 code is selected.
 This input can be pulled up as high as VCC plus 0.3V.

-VDIFF, VSEN, and RGND - VSEN and RGND form the precision differential remote-sense amplifier.
+VDIFF, VSEN, and RGND

+VSEN and RGND form the precision differential remote-sense amplifier.
 This amplifier converts the differential voltage of the remote output to a single-ended voltage referenced to local ground.
 VDIFF is the amplifier's output and the input to the regulation and protection circuitry.
 Connect VSEN and RGND to the sense pins of the remote load.

-FB and COMP - Inverting input and output of the error amplifier respectively.
-FB is connected to VDIFF through a resistor.
-A negative current, proportional to output current is present on the FB pin.
-A properly sized resistor between VDIFF and FB sets the load line (droop).
-The droop scale factor is set by the ratio of the ISEN resistors and the lower MOSFET R{DS(ON)}.
-COMP is tied back to FB through an external R-C network to compensate the regulator.
+FB and COMP

+Inverting input and output of the error amplifier respectively.
+FB can be connected to VDIFF through a resistor.
+A properly chosen resistor between VDIFF and FB can set the load line (droop), when IDROOP pin is tied to FB pin.
+The droop scale factor is set by the ratio of the ISEN resistors and the inductor DCR or the lower MOSFET rDS(ON).
+COMP is tied back to FB through an external RC network to compensate the regulator.

-DAC and REF - The DAC output pin is the output of the precision internal DAC reference.
-The REF input pin is the positive input of the Error Amp.
-In typical applications, a 1kΩ, 1% resistor is used between DAC and REF to generate a precise offset voltage.
+DAC and REF

+The DAC pin is the output of the precision internal DAC reference.
+The REF pin is the positive input of the Error Amplifier.
+In typical applications, a $1k\Omega$ , 1% resistor is used between DAC and REF to generate a precision offset voltage.
 This voltage is proportional to the offset current determined by the offset resistor from OFS to ground or VCC.
-A capacitor is used between REF and ground to smooth the voltage transition during Dynamic VID[TM] operations.
+A capacitor is used between REF and ground to smooth the voltage transition during Dynamic VIDTM operations.

-PWM1, PWM2, PWM3, PWM4, PWM5, PWM6 - Pulsewidth modulation outputs.
+PWM1, PWM2, PWM3, PWM4

+Pulse width modulation outputs.
 Connect these pins to the PWM input pins of the Intersil driver IC.
-The number of active channels is determined by the state of PWM3, PWM4, PWM5 and PWM 6.
+The number of active channels is determined by the state of PWM3 and PWM4.
 Tie PWM3 to VCC to configure for 2-phase operation.
 Tie PWM4 to VCC to configure for 3-phase operation.
-Tie PWM5 to VCC to configure for 4-phase operation.
-Tie PWM6 to VCC to configure for 5-phase operation.